 Medicare Advantage, or Part C, bundles Part A and Part B coverage into a single plan.
-Many Medicare Advantage plans include Part D (prescription drug) coverage.
+Many Medicare Advantage plans include prescription drug coverage as well

 Medicare supplemental insurance (also known as Medigap) is available through private companies to help pay out-of-pocket costs under original Medicare.
 Costs vary depending on which plan you choose.